numbats/learnr/chapters/chapter5.md

 Try again!
 Each cell in a tidy data format should hold only a single value.
 The column `rate` in Table 3 contains data with two values (one divided by the other) and is converted to characters.
-Table 2 contains two variables under the same column ‘type’.
+Table 2 contains two variables under the same column 'type'.

 </opt>